Table of contents

 Playfield Multipliers

 Completing This Is The Way and earning your Signet will add +1x playfield multiplier for the remainder of the game.
-A 75-second playfield multiplier (either Hunter or Scope) can also be started from a shot to the Foundry.
+A 75-second playfield multiplier (either Hunter or Scope) can also be started from selecting it in the Foundry, and by making enough restart shots during Ambush.

 The multiplier inserts blink purple when active, and strobe between blue / purple when the timer is close to expiring.